-Outdoor kitchens continue to be increasingly popular in exterior living spaces, and every year, they are becoming more elaborate and more suitable to year-round use.
-If you’re thinking about redoing your outdoor kitchen or designing one this year, the following are six trends to keep your eye on in 2017.
+Outdoor kitchens in Maryland and Virginia continue to be increasingly popular in exterior living spaces, and every year, they are becoming more elaborate and more suitable to year-round use.
+If you’re thinking about redoing your backyard kitchen or designing one this year, the following are six trends to keep your eye on in 2018.

-Outdoor Kitchens: Top 6 Trends to Watch in 2017
+Custom Outdoor Kitchens: Top 6 Trends to Watch in 2018

 Trend #1: Ice Maker Outside

 If you’re interested in using your outdoor kitchen primarily for entertaining, an ice maker is essential.
 When people are constantly refreshing their drinks on hot days, it’s much more convenient to have this feature outside than making people continuously walk in and out of the house.

 Ice makers are also more effective than ice buckets, which quickly lead to melted ice on hot summer days, and less obstructive and unsightly than multiple coolers littering your space.
 You probably won’t use this feature every day, but it will be invaluable on the days you do need it.